PavelDonev/First-Repo/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Severity**
-How severe is the problem to the everyday user.
-Example: Blocking, Critical, High, Medium, Low

 **Priority**
 How fast should the problem be eradicated.
 Example: Immediate, Next release, On occasion, Open